El-Mundo/cinematic/README.md

 [Modelled data of the 656 entries](metadata.csv) in *The Catalogue of Chinese Artistic Films* (*中国艺术影片编目*; China Film Archive, 1982) with romanised title, original title, translated title, release year, production, colour, length in film reels, and recorded special aspects

-[The staff information and plot summary](metadata-staff_plot.csv), [staff information in English](OCR/translated-names.csv), and [machine-translated plot summary](OCR/translated-plot.csv) of the 656 entries, separated from the main file due to the large file sizes
+[The staff information and plot summary](metadata-staff_plot.csv) of the 656 entries, separated from the main file due to the large file sizes

 [An extra collection](metadata-extra.csv) of 46 entries not included by the book